Novelty Steel fabricates carbon steel and stainless steel pipe spools for piping projects in its facilities in Turkey.

 The primary fabrication process, predominantly applicable to pipe lengths, is a fundamental step in the construction workflow.
 This is particularly true for pipes, as fittings come in standard dimensions.
 The cutting techniques commonly employed in this process are either mechanical or thermal.
 Mechanical methods, referred to as cold cuts, employ tools such as saws, abrasive discs, and specialized pipe cutting machines.
 On the other hand, thermal methods, also known as hot cuts, involve flame cutting utilizing either gas or electric arc cutting.

-Photo 1: Pipe Cutting
+Photo 1: pipe cutting

 Upon cutting a pipe to length, the end of the pipe is positioned at a 90-degree angle to the axis of the pipe for preparation before welding can start.
 Bevelling is the essential process employed to shape the end of a pipe correctly.
 It enables a seamlessly connection to another pipe or piping component to create a groove suitable for welding.